 - 1. Licensed Employee: An individual employed by the school district who holds a certificate to teach issued by the Arkansas Department of Education which terms includes, but is not limited to teachers, counselors, coaches, and administrators. - 2.
 Parent: The term parent shall include every parent, guardian, or person in a parental relationship having control or charge of any student in attendance in the schools of this district. - 3.
 Reasonable Force: The minimum amount of force necessary to stop or restrain a student from conducting himself/herself in an unlawful manner or in a manner which could cause physical injury to an individual. - 4.
 Suspension: Prohibition from entering the school or school grounds (except for a prearranged conference with an administrator) for a period of time set by the principal or the superintendent of this school.
 The following rules will apply: - a.
-Suspension will normally not be longer than ten school days unless it is deemed a long-term suspension which must be determined by the Board - of Education only.

-b.
-Students who have been suspended may makeup work performed by - their classmates during their absence. c.
-Teachers will provide this makeup work only at the student's request - c.
+Suspension will normally not be longer than ten school days unless it is deemed a long-term suspension which must be determined by the Board of Education only. - b.
+Students who have been suspended may makeup work performed by their classmates during their absence. - c.
 Teachers will provide this makeup work only at the student's request and only during the first day of the student's return from the suspension.